Staying safe in the sun and avoiding dehydration is important.

 Children’s Minnesota supports health professionals throughout the Upper Midwest who provide emergency and trauma care to children in several ways.

-Locations & Contact us
+Locations and contact us

 At Children’s Minnesota, our staff understands how stressful an emergency visit can be.
 We’ll do our best to reduce anxiety for you and your child.